 - Pros: Can be effective in stopping the illegal drug use for lifesaving benefit.

 - Cons: Very expensive, requires extensive time and effort each day to gain the doses throughout an extended time period of use, brings the same side effects as opiate use and equally difficult to stop using as the originally abused drug.
 Many patients suffer secondary addictions to these medications.

 Pros and cons of opiate detox in a licensed and accredited Florida medical detox center include:

 - Pros: Supervised medical drug detox in a licensed and accredited facility is the safest and most effective means of ending physical addiction to opiates.
 In this type of facility, patients are provided with good nutrition, prescribed suitable medications to lessen symptoms of withdrawal and otherwise have an easier pathway to sobriety.
 Patients are also protected through safety and security, keeping relapse at bay.
 Detox in a medical detox center, when coupled with rehab, provides the highest chance of sustainable recovery.

 - Cons: Without insurance, patients may need to seek help with financing or acquire health insurance to ensure easy payment.

-Serenity House Detox in Florida Offers A Safe, Secure Opiate Detox Center Program
+Serenity House Detox & Recovery in Florida Offers A Safe, Secure Opiate Detox Center Program

-When you or someone you love seek to gain the best possible chance of recovery starting in healthy, safe and medically supervised detox, Serenity House Detox in Fort Lauderdale and West Palm Beach provides the help you need.
-Call Serenity House Detox at 866-396-4129 for more information and to verify your insurance now.
+When you or someone you love seek to gain the best possible chance of recovery starting in healthy, safe and medically supervised detox, Serenity House Detox & Recovery in Fort Lauderdale and Jupiter provides the help you need.
+Call Serenity House Detox & Recovery at 866-294-5306 for more information and to verify your insurance now.